25 Use Cases

 • The user has logged into the system

 The fully dressed use case contains all of the information that the casual use case contains, however, you should notice how it introduces as many (or all) of the alternative flows as possible.
-It also explicitly states who the actors are, and what the pre- and post-conditions are.
+It also explicitly states who the actors are and pre- and post-conditions.
 You should also note how the numbering of the alternative flows picks up directly from the numbering of the main flow.
-In some sense, you can imagine the main and alternate flows as the result of an if/then/else statement.
+You can imagine the main and alternate flows as an if/then/else statement.
 If something is working the way it should, then follow the main flow, else, follow the alternate flow.

-Of course, the flavour of use case that you use for your project will depend on the size of the project and perhaps where you work.
+Of course, the flavour of the use case used will depend on the project size and perhaps where you work.
 Bigger more complicated projects will likely use the fully dressed use case format.
 Simpler projects may rely on the brief use case.

 Review Questions